-As of December 31, 2018, our indebtedness, including the current portion, totaled \$2,668 million.
-See Note 8 to the consolidated financial statements appearing elsewhere in this Form 10-K for a discussion of our long-term indebtedness.
-Defined terms used in this section have the definitions assigned to such terms in Note 8 to the consolidated financial statements included in Item 8 of this Form 10-K.
+As of December 31, 2019, our indebtedness totaled \$3,445 million.
+See Note 11 to the consolidated financial statements appearing elsewhere in this Form 10-K for a discussion of our long-term indebtedness.
+Defined terms used in this section have the definitions assigned to such terms in Note 11 to the consolidated financial statements included in Item 8 of this Form 10-K.